 And so today, in a climate of legal lynchings and bombings, the struggle for equality goes on in the tradition of Harriet Tubman and Frederick Douglass.
-And the fervent words of a poet, George Moses Horton, written in slavery, ring with current meaning:
+And the fervent words of a poet, George Moses Horton, written in slavery, ring with current face, And barbarism fly:

 Oh, Liberty, thou golden prize So often sought by blood-We crave thy sacred sun to rise, The gift of Nature's God!
-Bid slavery hide her haggard face, of Smith Act's Dangers ng edited by Roscoe Dunjee.
-A lead not editorial stated: "For 36 years be-the Black Dispatch has been an he open exponent of change....
-But eaction has reached a point and his place in this country where it can effectually block constitu-tional changes."
+Bid slavery hide her haggard of Smith Act's Dangers ng edited by Roscoe Dunjee.
+A lead no editorial stated: "For 36 years the Black Dispatch has been an he open exponent of change. . . .
+But eaction has reached a point and can effectually block constitu-tional changes."

-And barbarism fly: I scorn to see the sad disgrace In which enslaved I lie.
+I scorn to see the sad disgrace In which enslaved I lie.

-he An editorial in the Afro-Ameri-be can said: "The court seeks to all tread a thin line of demarcation all between freedom of speech that bus carmarks democratic governn- ments and the stern suppression a of this freedom by totalitarian an regimes.
+he.
+An editorial in the Afro-Ameri-be can said: "The court seeks to all tread a thin line of demarcation all between freedom of speech that ous carmarks democratic governn- ments and the stern suppression and this freedom by totalitarian an regimes.

-"The line is made so thin that hee at we believe with Justice Douglas ", that we are entering 'territory k for minority citizens."
+"The line is made so thin that he e at we believe with Justice Douglas that we are entering 'territory k- dangerous to the liberties of every citizen.'
+And we might add ys that it becomes doubly dangerors for minority citizens."

-And the Boston Chronicle edirialized: "Today it is the Cominists; tomorrow it may be ti-Communists."
+And the Boston Chronicle edirialized: "Today it is the Commists; tomorrow it may be ·bi-Communists."